jasonsjones/singly-linked-list/README.md

 In simple terms, a singly linked list is a data structure that consists of one or more 'nodes'.
-Each node has a data field (which can contain any data--a primative value or complex object) and a pointer to the next 'node'.
+Each node has a data field (which can contain any data--a primitive value or complex object) and a pointer to the next 'node'.
 This differs from a 'doubly linked list` in that it does NOT contain a reference, or link, to the previous node.
 The implication of this means one can only traverse the list in one direction, starting from the head node.
 The idea of having a link to the next node is where this data structure gets its descriptive name.

 This implementation provides basic functionality of adding nodes to the front or back of the list, as well as the ability to insert a node at a given position in the list.
 It also provides the ability to remove nodes at the front or back of the list, or from any given position.

 The find, or search, functionality provides the ability to find the first node containing specified data.
 It also provides the ability to find a node given a